conradz/sauce-results/README.md

  * `job`: The Sauce Labs job ID.
 If none is provided, it will retrieve the last job ID.
  * `passed`: Boolean indicating if the job passed or not

+## Credits

+Thanks goes to @rvagg for doing something like this in [brtapsauce](https://github.com/rvagg/brtapsauce).
+This module was split out from the larger project and rewritten based on his code.